simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 My answer was, and still is: **have your own space** [on the internet](https://www.onebigfluke.com/2012/07/focusing-on-positives-why-i-have-my-own.html).

----

-## 🆕 10 March 2022 EDIT: Mastodon
+## EDIT: Mastodon

-Just joined [Mastodon](https://mastodon.help/), as an experiment.
+On 10 march I re-joined [Mastodon](https://mastodon.help/), as an experiment.
+I did try it five years ago, to no avail.
 I'll be blogging about it in the future, but I immediately understood why everyone says _it's not_ Twitter.
 It sure feels like a totally different space.

 I've also integrated Mastodon's replies, likes and reboosts in here through [Brid.gy](https://brid.gy/).
 Check the section [Comments and reactions](#comments) 👇 below.